chints87/A-web-application-with-CRUD-operations/README.md

 ### Acknowledgment

-Some code here has been used, referred to or modified from the following:
+Some code here has been directly used, referred to or modified from the following:

 1) [Udacity](https://mena.udacity.com/)
 2) [github](https://github.com/)